Ren-B-7/Super-Start.nvim/README.md

 This is an extended font format for extra images and icons added to nvim

 # Finally nvim

+## Recommended

+Head to branch-main and set tag to the latest version and donwload the .zip and paste the nvim folder in ~/.config/

+## Other methods

 Then finally go to ~/.config/ ("cd ~/.config/") and paste the "nvim" folder here

 With command "git clone https://github.com/Ren-B-7/nvim-installation-package.git" then copy the nvim folder and paste in ~/.config/ and remove the directory ~/.config/nvim-installation-package

-or copy it via the vscode built into gitub at "https://github.dev/Ren-B-7/nvim-installation-package/tree/main" and download the nvim file or the ones you are interested in

 Or alternatively only paste/ clone the extensions you plan on using within your own nvim lua folders